kacperosko/velocity-clean-versions/README.md

                         Which objects to delete ('os' 'ip' 'all')

     -c COUNT, --count COUNT
-                        Number greater greater than or equal to 0 of versions to leave on target Org excluding Activated Version
+                        Number greater than or equal to 0 of versions to leave on target Org excluding Activated Version

 ```